Avidha07/CPP-DSA-Journey/Arrays/two_pointer/16. 3Sum Closest/readme.md

 ---

-### 2. Why can we move the left pointer when the sum is smaller than the target?

-If:

-sum < target

-then we need a larger sum.

-Since the array is sorted, moving the left pointer forward selects a larger number, increasing the overall sum and potentially bringing it closer to the target.

----

-### 3. Why can we move the right pointer when the sum is larger than the target?

-If:

-sum > target

-then we need a smaller sum.

-Since the array is sorted, moving the right pointer backward selects a smaller number, reducing the overall sum and potentially bringing it closer to the target.

----

-### 4. What happens when multiple sums have the same minimum difference?
+### 2. What happens when multiple sums have the same minimum difference?

 The problem guarantees that exactly one solution exists.